-Lancaster is a city located in the state of Pennsylvania.
-It is the county seat of Lancaster County and is one of the oldest cities in the country.
+Lancaster is the county seat of Lancaster County and is one of the oldest cities in the country.
 Lancaster once served as the capital of Pennsylvania.
-It was also once the capital on the United States.
+It was also once the capital of the United States.
 However, it only held this role for one day.

 The city that is now Lancaster was once named Hickory Town.
 However, it was renamed to Lancaster after the English city.
-James Hamilton laid out the plans for the city in the 1730s, and in the next decade it was incorporated as a borough.
+James Hamilton laid out the plans for the city in the 1730s, and in the next decade, it was incorporated as a borough.
 In 1777, Lancaster was designated as the capital of the United States.
-However, it was then moved to York, Pennsylvania.
+However, it was moved to York, Pennsylvania.
 The city also was the state capital from 1799 through 1812 before Harrisburg was designated as the new capital city.

 Lancaster was officially incorporated as a city in 1818.
 The city through the 19th century continued to grow.
 Part of the first paved road in the country was located in Lancaster.
 The county prison, which is still in use today was also built during the 1800s.
 As the city grew, so did its population, and Lancaster was home to many prominent people, including James Buchanan.
 Buchanan’s estate, Wheatland, is a top tourist destination in Lancaster to this day.